sst/guide/_chapters/setup-error-logging-in-serverless.md

 }
 ```

-We are doing a few things of note in this simple debugger library.
+We are doing a few things of note in this simple helper.

 - **Enable AWS SDK logging**

   We start by enabling logging for the AWS SDK.
 We do so by running `AWS.config.logger = { log: debug }`.
-This is telling the AWS SDK to log using our logger, the `debug()` method.
-We'll look at this below.
+This is telling the AWS SDK to log using our logger, the `debug()` method (we'll look at this below).
 So when you make a call to an AWS service, ie. a query call to the DynamoDB table `dev-notes`, this will log:

   ````
   [AWS dynamodb 200 0.296s 0 retries] query({ TableName: 'dev-notes',